 Catching a glimpse of some of the world’s most majestic mammals is a really special experience, especially when seen in their natural habitat.
-I’ve got to admit, I LOVE going out on a boat to see whales, it’s something I find so magical, especially when you realise how big some of the species can be!
+I’ve got to admit, I love going out on a boat to see whales, it’s something I find so incredible, especially with all the best places to go whale watching across the globe!

-Take a look at some of the very best places to catch a glimpse of these gentle giants, below!
+Take a look at some of the very best places to go whale watching.
+Have the best trip.

 1.)
 Vancouver Island, Canada